- As low as $699/Night

 - 6 Bathrooms

 - Private vacation home

-- Approximately 3700 SQUARE_FEET
+- Approximately 3700 square feet

 A fishing pier is located just up the street the street.
 Drop your crab trap and come back later for your catch!
-Bicycle trails are generous on Fripp Island.
+Bicycle trails are ample on Fripp Island.
 Bikes and mopeds are abundantly available for rent or bring your own bicycles. you can pedal down to the Marina store for a candy bar, ice cream or a jug of milk, or pedal down Tarpon Blvd. and watch a vibrant sunset over Skull Inlet.